yuvalmGS/gigaspaces-wiki-jekyll/xap97net/document-api.markdown

 layout: post
 title:  Document API
 categories: XAP97NET
-weight: 200
+weight: 100
-parent: programmers-guide.html
+parent: document-overview.html
 ---

-{% summary %}Working with Space Documents{% endsummary %}

-# Overview
+{%summary%}{%endsummary%}

-The GigaSpaces document API exposes the space as [Document Store](http://en.wikipedia.org/wiki/Document-oriented_database).
+The XAP document API exposes the space as [Document Store](http://en.wikipedia.org/wiki/Document-oriented_database).
 A document, which is represented by the class `SpaceDocument`, is essentially a collection of key-value pairs, where the keys are strings and the values are primitives, `String`, `Date`, other documents, or collections thereof.
 Most importantly, the Space is aware of the internal structure of a document, and thus can index document properties at any nesting level and expose rich query semantics for retrieving documents.

 Unlike concrete objects, which force users to design a fixed data schema (in the form of a class definition) and adhere to it, a document is much more dynamic - users can add and remove properties at runtime as necessary.
 A Document always belongs to a certain type, represented by the interface `ISpaceTypeDescriptor`.